malucard/N7-psp-english/README.md

 - Brew command for macos to install dependencies: `brew install p7zip cdrtools python3`.

-- Last tested to be working with python 3.8, likely works with later versions too.
+- Last tested to be working with python 3.12, will likely work with later versions too.